itachi-p/itachi-p/README.md

 -->

 - 🔭 I’m currently working on ...
 Nothing
 - 🌱 I’m currently learning ...
-Go(Golang), AWS, TypeScript, Next.js(React), fastapi
+Go(Golang), AWS, TypeScript, Next.js(React), FastAPI
 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: ...